OmarSuarezDoro/Crystals-Kyber-OOP-CC/README.md

 | Concept | Short Description |
 | ------- | ----------------- |
 | Lattice | A lattice is a mathematic structure, which is built by lineal combinations of a n -vectors, where n define the dimention of the lattice. |
 |LWE problem | The **learning with errors** problem consist in, having a vectorial base and a point (P) in the plane.
-Discover which lineal combination of the vectors should we use, in orther to be in the closest point to P.
+Discover which lineal combination of the vectors should we use, in order to be in the closest point to P.

 ## 5. Components